ryo-wijaya/trade-alerter/README.md

 A lightweight Python service that receives webhook alerts from external platforms, e.g. TradingView, and forwards them to you via a Telegram bot.

+You may host it on cloud e.g. Azure App Service or Google Cloud Run.
+Its Dockerized, so just build the image, publish it to the cloud container registry, and deploy from there.

 ### Setup

 #### Pre-requisites